 Teplizumab is a drug that can treat people found to be in the early stages of type 1 diabetes, to hold off its development.
-It is available in some countries, including the US and Canada, but has not been licensed in the UK yet.
+It has been licensed for use in the UK in people aged 8 and over.
+But it’s not yet available in the NHS.

 What is teplizumab?

-Teplizumab, also known by the brand name Tzield, was licensed in the US in 2022 as the world’s first-ever immunotherapy for type 1 diabetes.
+Teplizumab, also known by the brand name Tzield, was licensed in the UK in 2025.
+It's the world’s first-ever immunotherapy for type 1 diabetes.

-Teplizumab helps slow the attack on insulin-producing beta cells in the pancreas by reprogramming the immune system.
+Teplizumab helps slow the attack on insulin-producing beta cells in the pancreas by calming down the immune system.

-The treatment can delay the full development of type 1 diabetes in people who are in the symptomless early stages of the condition by an average of three years.
+The treatment can delay the full development of type 1 diabetes in people who are in the symptomless, early stages of the condition by around three years.

-This means teplizumab can help you spend extra years with your blood sugar levels in a safe range and free from insulin therapy, carb counting, and low blood sugar, also known as hypoglycemia or hypos.
+This means teplizumab can help people spend extra years with blood sugar levels in a safe range and free from insulin therapy, carb counting, and low blood sugar, also known as hypoglycemia or hypos.

-For teplizumab to be made available on the NHS the National Institute for Health & Care Excellence, or NICE, must complete a review to determine if and how it should be used within the NHS.
-We know NICE are assessing this now.
+The next step is for the National Institute for Health and Care Excellence (NICE) to determine if and how it should be used within the NHS.
+We know NICE are assessing this at the moment.

 How is teplizumab given and how often?